Timeline of incidents involving QAnon: 2020 presidential election

+Henderson apartment shooting

+On November 3, 38-year-old Jason Neo Bourne (who had renamed himself after the characters Jason Bourne and Neo) opened fire at his neighbor's apartment in Henderson, Nevada, killing the mother and the family's housekeeper and paralyzing the teenage daughter.
+He then kidnapped the 12-year-old son and brought him to the parking lot, where the boy was shot and killed as police approached.
+Bourne was killed by police shortly after.
+An investigation of his computer found he "strongly believed in QAnon theories".

 Murder of Chris Hallett

 On November 15, Christopher "Chris" Hallett, a sovereign citizen ideologue who operated the pseudolaw firm E-Clause, was murdered by one of his associates, Neely Petrie-Blanchard, a non-custodial mother who had kidnapped her children in January of the same year.
 Hallett advertised his services through a social media community of conspiracy theorists which included QAnon supporters like Petrie-Blanchard as well as flat earthers, though according to his family he did not share those beliefs himself.
 E-Clause had notably associated with a QAnon group calling itself the Pentagon Pedophile Task Force.

 Petrie-Blanchard, who had relied on E-Clause to win back custody of her children, started out as a client and later worked for the firm; she had ultimately come to believe that Hallett was involved in the government conspiracy against her.

 Oregon State Capitol breach

 On December 21, over a hundred protesters, some of whom were armed, entered the Oregon State Capitol to protest COVID-19 policies.
 The protesters included members of the Proud Boys, Patriot Prayer, and supporters of QAnon.
 One man who had attempted to break in assaulted two reporters, while another fired a chemical irritant at police officers.
-In 2021 Oregon State Representative Mike Nearman, who was seen on surveillance footage letting some of the protesters in through a side door, was expelled from the House in a 59-1 vote, with the only vote to stay coming from Nearman himself.
+In 2021 Oregon State Representative Mike Nearman, who was seen on surveillance footage letting some of the protesters in through a side door, was expelled from the House in a 59–1 vote, with the only vote to stay coming from Nearman himself.
 Nearman pled guilty to first-degree official misconduct later that year.